Skip to main content

 When to Choose Each

 Choose Changesets if you value minimal bundle footprint, strong security track record.
-Choose Semantic-release if you value large community support, actively maintained, strong security track record.
+Choose Semantic-release if you value large community support, strong security track record.

 Our Verdict